Proposal for an optical interferometric measurement of the gravitational red-shift with satellite systems: More details on the experimental setup

-The actual parameters of the AO box must be carefully chosen and they depend primarily on the level of expected turbulence, the dimensions of the beams, the optical power collected by the telescope and the velocity of the close-loop.
-In our scheme the working parameters of the two AO systems, one at the SC and the other at the GS, will be quite different, since the first has to correct the upgoing beam sent from the GS to the SC (about 50 dB of losses in a realistic scenario), while the other must be optimized for the go and return two-way path (about 100 dB of losses).
-However, the required optical power is not an actual limitation of our proposal given the current laser technology.
-Indeed, the source used to generate the signal beam can be a commercially available single-mode fiber laser with 532~nm of wavelength, 1~ns of pulse duration, a mean output power that can be high up to 100~W, operating at the repetition rate of 1~MHz (thus two subsequent emitted pulses are separated by 1~$\mu$s, which is grater than the temporal imbalance $\tau_l \approx 0.5 \ \mu$s due to the delay line).
-This choice of the signal wavelength allows to use single-photon-avalanche-diode (SPAD) technology for the detectors, which are currently available and guarantee high temporal accuracy in the determination of the arrival times of the photons~\cite{Calderaro18,Agnesi2019}, thus limiting the background counts.
-Then, the possibility of use high-power laser guarantees to overcome the high propagation losses and to have enough signal at both the terminals to measure the phase-shifts.
+{The actual parameters of the AO box must be carefully chosen and they depend primarily on the level of expected turbulence, the dimensions of the beams, the optical power collected by the telescope and the velocity of the close-loop.
+In our scheme the working parameters of the two AO systems, one at the SC and the other at the GS, will be quite different, since the first has to correct the upgoing beam sent from the GS to the SC (about 40~dB of losses in a realistic scenario), while the other must be optimized for the go and return two-way path (about 80~dB of losses).
+However, since the AO system exploits an additional beacon with respect to the signal one, the required optical power is not an actual limitation for it to work.

+As noticed in Ref.~\cite{Robert2016}, with long distance uplink propagation ($\gtrsim 1000$~km) the turbulence coherence area at the satellite receiver is much larger than the typical receiver aperture size.
+In these cases, only a tip/tilt correction without AO on the satellite is sufficient for an optimal coupling into the single mode fiber.}

-Furthermore, with a source of this kind, the AO system to be implemented at the SC could directly exploit part of the signal beam to work properly, since the CAM and the WFS are enough sensitive in the visible range.
-On the other hand, an additional beacon laser at a wavelength close to the signal one, e.g. 488 nm, can be sent from the SC to the GS and be used to drive the AO system to be implemented at the GS.
-Indeed, such a beam can be spectrally separated from the signal one by replacing the first BS with a 488/532~nm dichroic beam splitter (commercially available).
-Since the optical payload of the SC and the required electronics comprise commercially available devices, we can envisage that our proposal is feasible within a decade and with no prohibitive costs.
+Since the optical payload of the SC and the required electronics comprise commercially available devices and telecom-compatible fiber technology, we can envisage that our proposal is feasible within a decade and with no prohibitive costs.